FTBTeam/docs/docs/mods/suite/Quests/Developer/Integrations/index.md

 KubeJS: Events and custom quest types as well as custom filters

 Not sure if there is anything else par from those

+Explain how to make tag based quests using FTB filters and xmod compat, e.g Logs tl;dr create a Logs item quest, right click on the quest and convert it to a tag quest